gbouras13/pypolca/README.md

 ### Conda

-`pypolca` is available on bioconda.
+`pypolca` will soon be available on bioconda.

 ```
 conda install -c bioconda pypolca